 FREE PICKUP, FREE DATA WIPE, FREE REPORTING

-Sustain Vegas, LLC was formed as a startup in January 20, 2020 to provide residents of Clark County an outlet to dispose their unwanted, unused, broken, or legacy computers and electronics.
-Our goal is to give residents an alternative outlet to landfills and give back to the community in the form of technology donations to under-served communities.
+Sustain Vegas, LLC was formed as a startup in January 20, 2020 to provide residents of Las Vegas an outlet to dispose their unwanted, unused, broken, or legacy computers and electronics.
+Our goal is to give Las Vegas residents a safe alternative to the landfill while ensuring your data is erased.
 We offer Free local pickup, Free data erasure, and Free reporting.

 Sustain Vegas is the partner you can trust to handle it

 “AT THIS TIME WE ARE NOT ABLE TO ACCEPT CRT TV’s AND MONITORS.
 PLEASE INQUIRE FOR DETAILS”

 Most frequent questions and answers

 Anything that has a plug on it is known as e-waste.
 Common things in your office such as your screen, keyboard, mouse, printer, scanner, phone, laptop and copier are all known as e-waste, and must be recycled.
 It also classifies any machines, hardware or machinery with circuit boards in it as e-waste.

 The “DoD standard,” referring to DoD 5220.22-M, is a concept which is often used in the data sanitization field.
 But what does this “norm” mean for businesses, government entities, ITADs and providers of data sanitization solutions?

 One if the effective method to efficiently delete previously stored data is to replace hard disk drive storage areas with the same data everywhere— often using a pattern of all zeros.
 The DoD “standard” and others similar to it take a step further by going through approved methods of random overwriting.
 These systems will at least prevent the data from being recovered by standard methods of data recovery.